Poisoning of Sergei and Yulia Skripal: Russia

-The failed poisoning of the Skripals became an embarrassment for Putin, and ended up causing severe damage to Russia's spying organisations.
+The suspected failed poisoning of the Skripals became an embarrassment for Putin, and ended up causing severe damage to Russia's spying organisations.
 Once Bellingcat exposed the agents' names in September, Moscow then targeted interior ministry leaks that may have helped expose dozens of undercover operatives.
 It also prompted fury in the Kremlin, the result of which was a purge in the senior ranks of the GRU.
 Furthermore a number of botched attempts by the GRU were also revealed in October – the Sandworm cybercrime unit had attempted unsuccessfully to hack the UK Foreign Office and the Porton Down facility within a month of the poisonings.
 Another hack was attempted in April this time on the headquarters of the Organisation for the Prohibition of Chemical Weapons (OPCW) in the Netherlands.
 The OPCW was investigating the poisonings in the UK, as well the Douma chemical attack in Syria.
 Four Russian intelligence officers, believed to have been part of a 'GRU cleanup' unit for the earlier failed operations, travelled to The Hague on diplomatic passports.
 The incident was thwarted by Dutch military intelligence, who had been tipped off by British intelligence officials.
 The four tried – and failed – to destroy their equipment and were immediately put on a plane back to Moscow.
 Soon after these events Vladimir Putin's tone changed; at the Russian Energy Forum in Moscow he described Skripal as a "scum and a traitor to the motherland."

 The 2018 disclosure of the link on sequential passport numbers issued to GRU agents led to a number of other Russian agents fleeing the west and returning to Russia, including Maria Adela Kuhfeldt Rivera – real name Olga Kolobova, a deep cover agent in Naples.
 Another was Sergey Vladimirovich Cherkasov, arrested and jailed in Brazil in 2022.